 Among the top reasons to buy title insurance is the peace of mind it provides when it comes to clearing title defects, but what are title defects and what are some of the most common ones?
 Let’s find out:

-First, what exactly is a title defect?
-These refer to any potential threat to a current owner’s full right or claim to sell a property.
+A title defect refers to any potential threat to a current owner’s full right or claim to sell a property.
 The property has a publicly-recorded issue, like a lien, mortgage or judgment that gives another party a claim to the property.
 If you think of the title as a bundle of sticks, with each stick representing a type of right, these can be divided, tied up, and given away at various times and to different parties.
 Such rights can include the right of possession, the right of control, the right of exclusion, and the right of enjoyment.

 Titles can be divided into four rights; right of possession, the right of control, the right of exclusion, and the right of enjoyment.